 5] Enable Ethernet Device and Update Drivers

 Maybe, your PC is running an outdated or corrupted Ethernet device or drivers.
-So it would be a good idea to update the device drivers and check if it has solved the issue or not.
+So it would be a good idea to update the device drivers and check whether it has solved the issue.

-- At first, right-click on the Windows icon and go to Device Manager.
+- First, right-click on the Windows icon and go to Device Manager.

-- Next, expand the Network adapters and right-click on the Ethernet device, and select Enable.
+- Next, expand the Network adapters, right-click on the Ethernet device, and select Enable.
 However, if it’s already enabled, then do skip the step.